 -

-- Use New York strip, sirloin, filet mignon or flat iron
+No Ribeye?- Use New York strip, sirloin, filet mignon or flat iron

 - Just make sure it’s thick and well-marbled